-Born and raised in Halifax, NS, Matt Robinson is an Atlantic Canadian poet writing in English, who currently lives in Halifax, NS, with his family, and works as the Director of Housing & Conference Services at Saint Mary’s University.
+Born and raised in Halifax, NS, Matt Robinson is a poet who currently lives in Halifax, NS, with his family, and works as the Director of Housing & Conference Services at Saint Mary’s University.

-His newest full-length collection of poems, Some Nights It’s Entertainment; Some Other Nights Just Work was released by Kentville, NS’s Gaspereau Press in 2016.
-A new chapbook of poems is forthcmoning from Baseline Press is Fall 2017.
-Previous publications include the limited edition chapbook, a fist made and the un-made, which was released in 2013 by Gaspereau Press as a part of their Devil’s Whim Occasional Chapbook series and shortlisted for the bpNichol Chapbook Award, as well as Against the Hard Angle (ECW Press, 2010), no cage contains a stare that well (ECW, 2005), A Ruckus of Awkward Stacking (Insomniac, 2000), which was nominated for the Gerald Lampert Memorial Award and the ReLit Award for Poetry, how we play at it: a list (ECW, 2002), and two additional limited edition chapbooks: tracery & interplay (Frog Hollow Press, 2004) and Against the Hard Angle (Greenboathouse Press, 2009).
-A new chapbook of poems, The Telephone Game, is forthcoming from London, ON's Baseline Press in 2017.
+His most recent full-length collection of poems, Some Nights It’s Entertainment; Some Other Nights Just Work was released by Kentville, NS’s Gaspereau Press in 2016.
+A new chapbook of poems, Against, was released by Gaspereau Press in 2018.
+Previous publications include the limited edition chapbooks The Telephone Game (Baseline Press, 2017) and a fist made and the un-made, which was released in 2013 by Gaspereau Press as a part of their Devil’s Whim Occasional Chapbook series and shortlisted for the bpNichol Chapbook Award, as well as full length collections including Against the Hard Angle (ECW Press, 2010), no cage contains a stare that well (ECW, 2005), A Ruckus of Awkward Stacking (Insomniac, 2000), which was nominated for the Gerald Lampert Memorial Award and the ReLit Award for Poetry, how we play at it: a list (ECW, 2002).
+He also has two additional limited edition chapbooks: tracery & interplay (Frog Hollow Press, 2004) and Against the Hard Angle (Greenboathouse Press, 2009) to his credit.

 His poems have also appeared in a number of anthologies, including The New Canon, Breathing Fire 2, Coastlines: The Poetry of Atlantic Canada, Exact Fare Only 2, MESS: The Hospital Anthology, and Landmarks: An Anthology of New Atlantic Canadian Poetry of the Land, and been featured in programs such as the Halifax Regional Municipality’s Art in Public Places initiative (his poem ‘grand parade, halifax’ is publically featured in Halifax’s Grand Parade Square), as well as AFCOOP’s collaborative “A Certain Openness: the filming of poetry” project and subsequently screened at both the Halifax Independent Filmmakers’ Festival and the Atlantic Film Festival.